atreyeem99/ORCA-keywords/README.md

 - `PLOTS` Control of plot generation
 - `NMRSpectrum true` request simulation of NMR spectrum
 - `UNIT` The flag UNIT can be used to control the output unit of the X axis.
 Its values can be CM-1, NM or EV and it only a↵ects the OUTPUT, the INPUT should always be in cm 1
+- `SPLITJ` Select the efficient Split-J procedure for the calculation of the Coulomb matrix in non-hybrid DFT (rarely used)